lokeshgajula/Data-Science/README.md

 14. Fine tuning pretrained embeddings for classification of NLP tasts.
 15. Deploying Object Detection Deeplearning model and test it live using FastAPI.
 16. Image Classification using CNN and Data Augmentation
+17. NLP Pipeline for Text Classification with custom features